Ensemble Conformalized Quantile Regression for Probabilistic Time Series Forecasting: Experiments

+The \textbf{Temperature} dataset\footnote{\url{https://www.bgc-jena.mpg.de/wetter/}} contains weather data collected by the Max Planck Institute for Biogeochemistry.
+The dataset contains 15 meteorological variables, among which the ambient temperature, that is collected every 10 minutes from January 2009 to January 2016.
+The dataset is subsampled to have an hourly resolution.
+The first 80\% of the dataset is used for training, 10\% for validation, and 10\% for testing.

-The two power consumption and, in particular, the solar production time series are characterized by a strong seasonal pattern, which is not present in the wind power time series.
-To measure the heteroscedasticity in each time series, we first calculate the standard deviation (StDev) of all values observed at a given hour of day over the entire dataset, and then the StDev of the resulting 24 values.
-A higher value indicates more variability between different hours, i.e.\ higher degree of heteroscedasticity.
-The results in Tab.~\ref{tab:datasetes_var} show a significant difference between the time series, where the Portugal time series 250 has the lowest degree of variability and the Solar time series has the highest one.
+The two power consumption and, in particular, the solar production and temperature time series are characterized by a strong seasonal pattern, which is not present in the wind power time series.
+To measure the heteroscedasticity in each time series, we first calculate the standard deviation (std) of all values observed at a given hour of day over the entire dataset, and then the std of the resulting 24 values:

+where, e.g., $h_1d_2$ is the measurement at hour 1 of day 2.
+A higher value indicates more variability between different hours, i.e.\ a higher degree of heteroscedasticity.
+Tab.~\ref{tab:datasetes_var} show a significant difference between the time series: the Portugal time series 250 has the lowest degree of variability, while the Solar and Temperature time series have the largest ones.

 \bgroup \arraystretch{1}

 \egroup